ldav99/dotfiles/README.md

   * To change this I changed the copy path from `/vim-config/.vimrc` to `/home/ubuntu/dotfiles/vim-config/.vimrc` So that way it was actually taking it from the more specific file path

 ## How to clone / utilize
+ * Have Github Desktop installed
+ * On the repo click the green code button
+ * Select Open with Github Desktop
+ * Select the local path you want to put it in and click clone
+ * From there you could download/copy over all the scripts and put them in their respective folders to replicate.

 ## Retrospective
 I really enjoyed these assignments.
 The one I liked the most was probably the Vim-Config one.
 I have always complained about default vim and was always to lazy/afraid to make any big changes.
 These assignments also got me more experience with bash scripting which is nice becuase scripts/automation are extremly helpful and look good on resumes.